 Duration: 1-2 years full-time, depending on prior qualifications and experience

-Entry Requirements: Completion of a recognised Bachelor Degree
+Entry Requirements: Completion of a Bachelor Degree with a credit average

 This intensive program provides pathways for those both with backgrounds in design and media practice and those who wish to enter these fields from other professional backgrounds.